ARCHIVE

 SOFTEN FORMS OF AFRICAN ART

-Nominal Support: Embassy of the Republic of Cote d’Ivoire, Hokuto City, Hokuto City Board of Education, YBS Yamanashi Broadcast, NHK Koufu, Yamanashi Nichinichi Shinbun, The Asahi Shinbun Kofu General Branch, The Mainichi Daily News Kofu Branch, The daily Yomiuri Kofu Branch, Yatsugatake Journal, and FM Yatsugatake.
+Nominal support: Embassy of the Republic of Cote d'Ivoire, Embassy of the Federal Republic of Nigeria, Embassy of the Republic of Cameroon, Embassy of the Democratic Republic of Congo, Embassy of the Republic of Indonesia, Embassy of Australia, Honorary consulate of Solomon Islands in Tokyo, Hokuto City, Hokuto City Board of Education, YBS Yamanashi Broadcast, NHK Koufu, Yamanashi Nichinichi Shinbun, The Asahi Shinbun Yamanashi-prefecture, The Mainichi Daily News Yamanashi prefecture, The daily Yomiuri Yamanashi prefecture, Yatsugatake Journal, and FM Yatsugatake.

-(The second half of the exhibition begins on November 1, 2012)
+(the second half of the exhibition begins from May 1, 2014)

 SOFTEN FORMS OF AFRICAN ART